Cotidie/STEADY/algorithm/Union-Find.md

 ## Overview
 ![union-find](https://miro.medium.com/v2/resize:fit:1200/1*IZAScQTp3yRh4J6Kt6VmGg.png)
 Union-Find is another name of a data structure `disjoint set`, which has `union()` and `find()` methods to **detect a cycle** between two sets/trees.
 A cycle can be detected by checking whether two sets/trees have the same root.
-    - `find()`: Find which set an element `k` belongs => find root.
-    - `union()`: Merge two disjoint sets/trees => connect to one's root.
-Union-Find can be also used to the problems where it needs propagation of status change to all nodes in the same group.
+  - union-find can also handle a problem where it needs propagation of status change
+  - union-find can't get the length of a cycle (=> DFS of BFS)

 ## Implementation
 Either linked list or array can be used for implementation.
 Note that when merging, parent should be the one whose size/rank is bigger to avoid unbalanced tree.
 It optimizes `find()` operation by reducing the number of travel.